CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 Do not begin by diagnosing a GPU compiler error if the same calculation is already incorrect in Python.
 Conversely, a passing Python test does not prove that the function is type-stable or device compatible.

+For example, an unexpected physical result in Python belongs in the Python transport layer, a Numba ``TypingError`` belongs in Numba-CPU porting, and a device-link or unsupported-atomic error belongs in the Numba-GPU layer.

 Verification Checklist
 ----------------------